-To increase the flexibility of your portfolio, I encourage you to bring a selection of clothing… Variety is good!
+To increase the flexibility of your new portfolio, feel free to bring a selection of clothing.

 Portraits and headshots….
 What is the difference between them?

-LinkedIn, Facebook and Instagram are three examples where headshots are an essential part of your social media presence.
+Headshots are an essential part of your social media presence on platforms such as LinkedIn, Facebook and Instagram.
 I suppose ‘Personal Branding’ is probably the phrase I should use here.
 For me, however, a “brand” is something applied to an inanimate object – not something of flesh and blood.
 Semantics probably 🙂

-If your image is to be used in a printed or onlne publication, a portrait is better suited.
+If your image is to be used in a printed or online publication, a portrait is better suited.
 Reading “Environs” and “Lighting” will explain why.